wayneluke/vB5-Manual/README.md

 ## New Installation
 1. Start by creating a directory to hold your copy of the documentation project.
 This must be in a web accessible directory.
 I use one called /manual/ within the a vbulletin virtual host.
 So on my server, the path would be %webroot%/vbulletin/manual.
 I will use this path in all examples below.
 In my local browser, I access it via the address http://%webroote%/vbulletin/manual.
 If you do not have a development server configured for your OS, you will need to do so in order to use this package.
 If you're using Windows, I recommend WAMPServer.
-1. Download the [Learn2 with Github Skeleton](https://github.com/hibbitts-design/grav-skeleton-learn2-with-git-sync) for the Grav CMS.
+1. Download the [RTFM Site Skeleton](https://github.com/getgrav/grav-skeleton-rtfm-site) for the Grav CMS.
 1. Upzip the skeleton package within the directory you created.
 1. Rename user/pages within the Skeleton to /user/pages.bak
 1. Download the master version of this project and unzip it.